 By 2041 the City's population is forecast to reach 65,842.
-Population growth will increase travel demand within the City and wider Perth metropolitan area.
+Population growth will increase travel demand within the City and wider Perth Mmetropolitan Aarea.
 Managing additional travel demand associated with land use change and population growth will be a challenge for the City.

 5.2.
-Vehicle Congestion
+Population Growth Vehicle Forecasted Congestion

 It has been forecast that vehicle congestion will cost the WA economy \$2.1 billion by 2020, rising to \$16 billion by 2031.
-By 2031, without action, four of Australia's ten most congested roads will be in Perth.
-Increasing road capacity does not eliminate vehicle congestion with evidence showing it increases the number of cars on the road.
+By 2031, without action, four of Australia's ten most congested roads will be in Perthwithin the Perth Mmetropolitan Aarea.
+Increasing road capacity does not eliminate vehicle congestion with evidence showing it increases the number of cars on the road (generated demand).
 The most effective way to reduce vehicle congestion is to manage travel demand by encouraging people to change how and when they travel.
+The City will seek to raise awareness of sustainable transport options, including public transport, walking and cycling as more convenient alternatives to vehicle trips in the community and support initiatives that increase transport choice.